cwestwater/cwestwater.github.io/_posts/2017-07-17-Blog-Migration-Part-2-Customisation.md

 In this post I will show how I setup the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme to my preferences.

+You can view this sites raw Jekyll files on GitHub at [cwestwater/cwestwater.github.io](https://github.com/cwestwater/cwestwater.github.io)

 ## _config.yml
 This is the file that is key to a Jekyll based site.
 Think of it as the master control file that can alter the site with global options.
 The Minimal Mistakes website has a great [Quick-Start Guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) and we will be looking at the [Configuration](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) section.
 Lets look at the default _config.yml file: